Living With Myeloma

 Reimbursement of Prescription Drugs

-There are basically four ways of paying for cancer drugs:
+There are basically five ways of paying for cancer drugs:

 - You are a member of a government health insurance drug plan that the medication is approved and listed on (either as a general benefit or through a special authorization process).